 Applications are accepted from high school seniors attending public, private, charter, or virtual high school in Calhoun, Franklin, Gadsden, Gulf, Jackson, Jefferson, Leon, Liberty, Madison, Suwannee, or Wakulla counties.

-The Tallahassee Quarterback Club Foundation, Inc., celebrates these qualities on the football field through the Biletnikoff Award, which recognizes college football’s outstanding receiver.
-The Foundation also recognizes and rewards these qualities in our community by providing financial assistance through scholarships to deserving Leon County’s and area counties’ graduating high school achievers.
-This scholarship program recognizes the students’ excellence in academic and extra-curricular activities.
-These high school seniors have succeeded in spite of significant physical, mental, emotional, environmental, and other challenges faced during their young-adult lives.
-The Tallahassee Quarterback Club Foundation evaluates their academic achievements, character, involvement in school and community activities, as well as the “nature of the challenges they have overcome.”
-With the awarding of the 2011-2012 scholarships, the Biletnikoff Award Scholarship program will have awarded more than 120 college scholarships during its 18 year history.
-Beginning in 1999, the largest scholarship awarded was named the Tracey Biletnikoff Scholarship,in honor of Fred and Angela Biletnikoff’s deceased daughter.
-The Foundation has established another significant scholarship, The Foundation Trustees’ Scholarship, which carries the commendation of all the past and current leaders of the Foundation.
-Finally, the Foundation has established a third scholarship in memory of Brooks Rogers, son of Honorary Trustee Sam Rogers, Jr., and his wife Laura.
+The Tallahassee Quarterback Club Foundation, Inc., celebrates the qualities of determination, focus, perseverance, courage, self-discipline, and leadership on the football field through the Biletnikoff Award, which recognizes the college football season’s outstanding FBS receiver, regardless of position.
+The Foundation also recognizes and rewards these qualities in our 11-county region by providing financial assistance through merit scholarships to deserving Leon County’s and the eleven area counties’ graduating high school achievers.
+This scholarship program recognizes the students’ excellence in academic and extracurricular activities.
+Foundation scholars have succeeded in spite of significant physical, mental, emotional, environmental, and other challenges faced and overcome during their young-adult lives.
+The Foundation evaluates their academic achievements, character, involvement in school and community activities, as well as the “nature of the challenges they have overcome.”
+Applicants do not have to play a high school sport to qualify.
+The Foundation typically awards fifteen scholarships each year.